cancerevo/website/content/home/research.md

 * Why do most tumors never progress to malignancy?

-* Why are mutations that drive growth in one tumor maladaptive in another?

-* Similarly, why do particular combinations of mutations drive carcinogenesis, while others fail?
+* Why are mutations that drive growth in one tumor maladaptive in another (and why do some combinations of mutations drive carcinogenesis, while others fail)?

 * Why do most other ‘passenger’ mutations appear to be unaffected by natural selection?